 Ashton Coleman with Keller-Williams Miami Beach is a member of the international Institute for Luxury Home Marketing and has taken specialized training in the selling and marketing of upper-tier homes.
 [SunPost Best of edition: North Bay Village Property Specialist for 2006 & 2007, TRC & e-Pro certified.]

 About The Institute for Luxury Home Marketing

-The Institute for Luxury Home Marketing works with residential real estate professionals around the world, providing education and training to assist them in delivering exceptional service to buyers and sellers of luxury homes and estates.
-Institute members have completed specific training and have access to specialized tools to build expertise in marketing upper-tier properties.
-Members who meet strict performance standards may earn the prestigious Certified Luxury Home Marketing Specialist designation.
-Information about the CLHMS designation and an international list of members can be found at http://www.clhms.org/, which is also accessible via The Wall Street Journal's RealEstateJournal.com website.
+The Institute for Luxury Home Marketing is the premier independent authority in training and certifying real estate professionals around the world in the art of handling exceptional properties.
+Through specialized training, education, proprietary research, tools, and branding, Institute members build expertise in marketing luxury homes and estates for buyers and sellers.
+Members who meet strict performance requirements may earn the prestigious Certified Luxury Home Marketing Specialist (CLHMS) designation.
+Information about the CLHMS designation and an international member list can be found at http://www.clhms.org/, which is also accessible via The Wall Street Journal's RealEstateJournal.com website.